Race Weekend Schedule

 Packet Pickup is MANDATORY on Saturday for ALL competitors except VIP registrants who have the option to pick up packets on Sunday morning at the beach.
 No other packets will be available Sunday morning.
 You may have someone else pick up your packet Saturday if you are unable to get there.
 Your representative must bring a photocopy of your photo ID and both waivers (USAT and PS) already signed by you.

-TriathlonLAB Fitness Expo/Packet Pickup will be at our host hotel Torrance Marriott South Bay at 3635 Fashion Way.
+TriathlonLAB Fitness Expo/Packet Pickup location will be announced shortly.
 The Expo opens at 10AM and closes at 5PM.
 If there is space available (1,500 limit) you can register on site.
-(NOTE: as of Sept.
-2, there are only 300 spots remaining).
 All competitors MUST pick up your packet on Saturday unless you registered as a VIP.
 Again, there is NO packet picket at the beach Sunday unless you registered as a VIP.
 There is NO Sunday registration for anyone.
-Parking at the Marriott on Saturday is free.

 Course talks will occur every hour at the Expo starting at 10:30AM.
 These course talks are MANDATORY as this is the first year of the new course, and you will learn more about the SwimStream start process and get valuable tips for raceday.
 Course talks are approximately 30 minutes, ending with a Q&A session.
 The course talks will be given by USAT-certified coach Thom Richmond, founder/president of California Triathlon.